 - Commit to Diversity Training

 - Research other funds supporting underrepresented minorities in business schools such as the Color of Change education fund

-- Honor Juneteenth – June 19 is an incredibly important day in the history of the United States.
-Known as Juneteenth, it marks the ending of slavery which occurred in 1865 – more than two years after President Lincoln’s Emancipation Proclamation.
+- Honor Juneteenth as an incredibly important day in the history of the United States.
+Known as Juneteenth, June 19 marks the ending of slavery which occurred in 1865 —more than two years after President Lincoln’s Emancipation Proclamation.
 While this may be unique to U.S. history, we believe that equality and fairness should be honored and celebrated everywhere.